April 14, 2026

 Zahereddine represents a new generation of Syrian composers.
 His music combines formal clarity and academic rigour with strong melodic direction and dramatic contrast, drawing on Western chamber-music traditions while remaining informed by Arabic melodic sensibility.

-Tony Overwater
+Works by Tony Overwater

-Rivers Flow for oud and string quartet
+Tony Overwater — Rivers Flow for oud and string quartet

-In Rivers Flow, Tony Overwater brings the oud into dialogue with the string quartet through flowing forms inspired by movement and continuity.
+In Rivers Flow, Tony Overwater brings the oud into dialogue with the string quartet through flowing musical forms inspired by movement and continuity.
 Microtonality, groove, and improvisatory freedom coexist with notated chamber textures, creating a natural meeting point between Arabic musical language and contemporary ensemble writing.

 Long-term Artistic Collaboration — Tony Overwater & Nizar Rohana